flipperdevices/flipperzero-firmware/README.md

 <b>Latest Updates:</b>

 - TOFIX - FAP Loader disabled so the FW compiles.
 Compiling requires api_symbols.csv manipulation and some FAPs are not working, we are aware.
-- Fixed internal manifest to have pic always available with max level 30
+- Dolphin: Internal manifest updated to have animations always available with max level 30
-- Fixed level animation sequence for level 3+ to be lvl1->2 for levels 1-20 and lvl2->3 for levels 21-30.
+- Dolphin: Level animation sequence for level 3+ to be lvl1->2 for levels 1-20 and lvl2->3 for levels 21-30.
-- Fixed assigned profile pic for levels 1-10, 11-20 and 21-30 respectively from default lvl 1, 2 & 3
+- Dolphin: Assigned profile pic for levels 1-10, 11-20 and 21-30 respectively from default lvl 1, 2 & 3
 - Latest OFW updates [#1485](https://github.com/flipperdevices/flipperzero-firmware/pull/1485)
 - Music player plugin - removed second pointer fix from [Eng1n33r](https://github.com/Eng1n33r/flipperzero-firmware)
 - Fixed SD dolphin manifest to weight animations differently